Borromean states in discrete-time quantum walks: Borromean states.

 \section{Borromean states.}

 We are going to look for bound states of N particles.
 Such states are often associated with low energies.
 However, we cannot rely on this intuition, as the evolution of our system is discrete and the energies are defined only up to the multiples of some constant.
-Instead, we will use the following dynamical criterion: the particles in a bound state should move collectively in one direction.
-Moreover, they should also share the same position as we want the molecular binding to originate from the interaction.
-Such a state is of the form
+Instead, we will use the following dynamical criterion: the particles forming a bound state remain \emph{close} to each other.
+Note that in the case of the interaction (\ref{C}) this means that such particles should move collectively in one direction -- otherwise they would simply drift apart.
+Moreover, they should also share the same position as we want the molecular binding to originate from the interaction, which in our model occurs only when the particles meet.
+Such a state is of the form:

+in which the coin subspace is in an N-partite GHZ state.
+In the above we assumed $x=0,1,\ldots,d-1$ and periodic boundary conditions.
+It should be stressed that the relatively simple form of the Borromean states (\ref{general}) is a feature of our model.
+In general, particles in such states do not need to share the same position or move in the same direction.